 One of the goals in the 2006 plan was to protect smaller properties that have less recreational or wildlife habitat value, but contain scenic views and have rural character.
 This goal was not met with the same success as other properties.
-While almost thirty of such properties were tentatively identified by the Open Space Subcommittee in 2006, only one - Stillings Field, now part of Blackstrap Hill Community Forest - has since been protected.
-These parcels have not been as available for acquisition as other properties and have not ranked as high on the acquisition rating sheet as other open space properties.
+While almost thirty of such properties were tentatively identified by the Open Space Subcommittee in 2006, only two - Stillings Field, now part of Blackstrap Hill Community Forest, and Hurricane Valley Farm - have since been protected.
+These parcels have not been as available for acquisition as other properties and have generally not ranked as high on the acquisition rating sheet as other open space properties.